In this page you can find some informations on the KVIrc translations status. To see if your language is supported, please look at the list below.

 In the process of KVIrc development, new message strings gets added inside the source files, while some others can change or even get removed.

-When you do a svn update to obtain the latest sources you should then enter your build directory and run:
+When you do a git pull to obtain the latest sources you should then enter your build directory and run:

 # make messages-update